portworx/px-docs/px-faqs.md

 ---

 ### Can Portworx run in the cloud?
 On premise?
 Both?
 Portworx clusters can run in the cloud or on premise.
-But a single cluster cannot currently span.
 Volume format is the same, regardless of running cloud or on-prem.

 ### Is there a Hardware/Software compatibility list?